warrigal24/igors-quest/README.md

 The doctor then adjourns to his study.

 This is a traditional text adventure that was originally written for the [Adventuron Treasure Hunt Jam](https://itch.io/jam/treasure-hunt), 6 February to 5 March 2020.
-The game can be played at [Igor's Quest](https://warrigal.itch.io/igors-quest).

 ## Release notes